A Tale of Two Sisters: Plot

 A flashback reveals the day that led Su-mi to be institutionalized.
-While her terminally ill mother is still alive, Moo-hyeon engages in an adulterous affair with Eun-joo, when she was still their in-home nurse.
+While his terminally ill wife is still alive, Moo-hyeon engages in an adulterous affair with Eun-joo, when she was still their in-home nurse.
 This upsets the sisters and, after comforting Su-yeon following a confrontation during a family dinner, drives their mother to kill herself in Su-yeon's bedroom wardrobe.
 Finding her mother dead, Su-yeon grabs her corpse in shock and begins to shake the wardrobe in a panic, trying to free her.
 The wardrobe collapses on top of them, which everyone in the house and outside hears.
 Eun-joo investigates and sees Su-yeon thrashing and suffocating.
 She runs out in a panic but hesitates and turns back around in the hallway.
 However, in that same moment Su-mi runs into her.
 Eun-joo asks her about the noise, but Su-mi ignores the question and mouths off at Eun-joo for intruding on their family's lives.
 Lashing out at each other, they have an argument while Su-yeon is shown to still be alive but in pain and slowly dying in her room.
 Angry, Eun-joo grabs Su-mi's arm and tells her that she "will regret this moment" and, unknown to Su-mi, leaves Su-yeon to die just to spite her.
 Su-mi storms out of the house, leaving Eun-joo visibly shaking in the hallway, while Su-yeon cries and struggles under the wardrobe.
 Su-mi walks away from the house in a quick, but decelerating stride, watched by Eun-joo from an upstairs window.
 Su-yeon dies, begging her sister to help her with her last breath.